Quaggles/dcs-unit-tester/README.md

 For a full list of parameters read: [PowerShell Parameters](#powershell-parameters)

+The supported extensions are:
+* <b>.trk</b> - Runs as a track file, ends when the track ends (Useful for testing the modules)
+* <b>.miz</b> - Runs in singleplayer mission file, ends when test returns the assersion (Useful for testing scripting functions and AI)
+* <b>.mp.miz</b> - Runs as a multiplayer server, ends when test returns the assersion (Useful for testing scripting functions and AI)

 ### 5. Observe

 If you want have the game render to watch what it's doing go to `Saved Games\DCS.unittest\Config\autoexec.cfg` and comment out the line like so